clearcode-labs/automate-samples/ec2winrm/README.md

 * Select an EC2 Region (default in walkthrough is us-east-1)
 * A Windows Server 2012 base image in that region (default in walkthrough is ami-cc93a8a4 in us-east-1)

-> In this tutorial we will use EC2 Classic Security Groups for simplicity's sake (not VPC)
+> NOTE: In this tutorial we will use EC2 Classic Security Groups for simplicity's sake (not VPC)

 Importing the Task
 ------------------